danieldelc/ecommerce-analytics/README.md

 # ecommerce-analytics

-Analysis dashboard of repeating customers for an E-commerce.
+Data analysis dashboard of repeating customers for an E-commerce.

 ## Technologies
 The project was created with: